beowulfey/pylinnaeo/README.md

 * [ARGTABLE2](https://github.com/jonathanmarvens/argtable2) -- for building Clustal Omega on Windows
 * [Clustal Omega, adapted to use CMake (so, so grateful) from GSL Biotech](https://github.com/GSLBiotech/clustal-omega/tree/master/src)

+Other core parts of the software that are awesome too:
+* Biopython
+* Bioservices
+* and of course, PyQt5